PuttaSathvik16/trybetter-merchant-intelligence-platform/README.md

 ## How I Built This — Step by Step

-This project was built using **[Cursor AI](https://cursor.sh/)** (IDE with built-in AI) following a structured prompt-driven development workflow.
-Every component, utility, and page was built with deliberate, targeted prompts rather than asking the AI to generate everything at once.
+This project was built using Visual studio following a structured prompt-driven development workflow.
+Every component, utility, and page was built with deliberate.

 ### Phase 1 — Project Initialization